fnayre/fnayre.github.io/_posts/2021-01-20-react-callbacks.md

 As I said, it depends on what kind of value you think the event handler is.
 If you think of it as a regular data value, like rendered JSX, then the answer is no. If you think of the handler as a special kind of value waiting for an input: a continuation, then the answer is yes.

 But what if it's not just the dependencies that changes but the code itself.
 This would be similar to a stateful event handler, something similar to the generators used in redux-saga.
 Well, in this case, I think it's better to break things down using a mix of state, input and output code.
-In other words, we'll be using a state machine where the changing behavior is taken care of by the machine's transition function while event handler code would be essentially to feed the machine with external input.
-In fact, it may be even better to extend this kind of reasoning to the whole component in this sense JSX is just another output.
+In other words, we'll be using a state machine where the changing behavior is taken care of by the machine's transition function.
+The event handler code would be essentially to feed the machine with external input.
+In fact, it may be even better to extend this kind of reasoning to the whole component, in this sense JSX is just another output.